 - Layout Shape: 6 x 1 feet shelf when initially built in 2011.
 A few feet was added on as staging later in the same year

 - Motive power: All diesel, GPs, SWs, GE70s / GE 44s.

 - Rollingstock: 40 to 60 scale feet in length.

 - Control System: ROCO LokMaus 2 DCC, although most turnouts are Peco Insulfrog turnouts which means DC can be used on the layout and have locos isolated from track power.

 - Setting: Located near Dolton Junction on the Indiana Harbor Belt (IHB) near Illinois / Indiana border, mid 1970s to mid 1980s.

 - Amount of Track: Approximately 15 feet on the scenic section.

-- Scenery Construction: The layout has a flat baseboard with scratchbuilt or kitbashed buildings comprising most of the structures.
+- Scenery Construction: The layout had a flat baseboard with scratchbuilt or kitbashed buildings comprising most of the structures.

 - Building commenced: Mid 2011.
 Later in the year a small staging module was built adding an extra few feet to the length.

-Operating the Dolton Industry Park layout is more or less like a switching puzzle.
+Operating the Dolton Industry Park layout was more or less like a switching puzzle.

 Starting an operating session